Tornadoes have killed at least 3 people in Ohio. Crews are searching for others

 The storm sheared off the tops of homes and damaged a campground and laundromat, leaving twisted metal wrapped in the tops of trees.
 Snowplows cleared debris from roads.

-The storm produced fires in some spots and draped power lines through windows of homes, said Amber Fagan, president of the local chamber of commerce.
+The storm produced fires in some spots and draped power lines through home windows, said Amber Fagan, president of the local chamber of commerce.

 Many of the homes in the area are used as summer cottages by people who come for fishing and boating.

-Residents of the town of 4,700 about 70 miles (110 kilometers) northeast of Indianapolis picked tree branches and sheet metal from their yards Friday morning.
-Shingles littered the streets and fields in the southern part of town.
+Residents of the town of 4,700 about 70 miles (110 kilometers) northeast of Indianapolis picked tree branches and sheet metal from their yards Friday.
+Shingles littered streets and fields.
 The high school was serving as a temporary shelter.

 Carey Todd, 55, said the tornado looked like a “a bunch of black birds.”